Car dashboard lights explained: what shouldn’t be ignored?

 Adaptive light system light

-The yellow or orange adaptive light system sign indicates that this function can’t be operated.
-It’s highly recommended to visit an authorised dealership for inspection.
+The yellow or orange adaptive light system sign indicates that this function cannot be operated.
+It's highly recommended that you visit an authorized dealership for inspection.

 Rear fog lights indicator